 - Five-year forecast for purpose-built AR/VR hardware and associated software and services

-- IDC's Augmented and Virtual Reality Primer and Taxonomy: Everything You Need to Know About this New Market
+- IDC's AR/VR Primer and Taxonomy: Everything You Need to Know About This New Market

 - AR/VR CES Insight: Big Announcements at the Big Show

-- Key 2016 Players in the AR Market, from Devices to Software, Platforms to Services
+- Key 2022 Players in the AR Market, from Devices to Software to Platforms to Services

-- Key 2016 Players in the VR Market, from Devices to Software, Platforms to Services
+- Key 2022 Players in the VR Market, from Devices to Software to Platforms to Services

 - Leading Applications and Use Cases for AR